Further Education During Unemployment: Identification Results: Details, Proofs, and Generalizations

-In this section, we discuss Assumption \ref{assu:S2_potential_outcome} further and show that it is consistent with models of training participation by \citet{AshenfelterandCard1985} and \citet{HeckmanandRobb1985JOE,HeckmanandRobb1985book} (henceforth AC and HR, respectively).
+We extend the logic to our dynamic setting where training can commence at more than one point in time.
+Formally, at the beginning of period $s$, the decision rule for a previously unenrolled worker is

+for some $k\geqslant0$, where $\bar{y}_s$ is a constant and $\upsilon_s$ a random variable.\footnote{When $k=0$, the decision rule involves a potential earnings variable $Y_s(0)$ that is not yet realized.
+We follow both \citet{AshenfelterandCard1985_app} and the Heckman papers by assuming perfect foresight.} \citet{AshenfelterandCard1985_app} assume this random variable to be completely idiosyncratic in the sense that it is independent to any component of the earnings process; in our setting, this translates to the shock being independent to the joint distribution of potential outcomes in any period.

+The dynamic setting also requires us to take a stand on the shock distribution over time.
+For simplicity of exposition, we impose serial independence of the shocks (it can be relaxed as we discuss below).
+Together, these restrictions form our first additional condition:

+\begin{remark} \normalfont \citet{HeckmanandRobb1985JOE_app} (p.
+244) interpret the $\upsilon$ random variable as the \emph{negative} of the worker's training subsidy (or equivalently, $\upsilon$ reflects training costs) and allow for nonzero correlation between this random variable and potential earnings through observables.
+Their correlation is negative, for example, if high ability individuals have higher potential earnings and incur a lower training cost.
+Training cost could be lower for these workers because training takes less time or because they are better at finding training subsidies.
+Additionally, serial independence in Assumption (\ref{eq:augmented_independence_upsilon}) seems at odds with the subsidy/cost interpretation, under which the $\upsilon_s$'s are likely to be positively correlated over time.
+As we discuss below, inequality (\ref{eq:AC_2_period}) still holds under models that relax (\ref{eq:augmented_independence_upsilon}). \end{remark}

+Before we introduce our second additional condition, we need to be more explicit about what the conditioning set in Assumption \ref{assu:S2_potential_outcome} encapsulates.
 Without loss of generality, we think of $\mathbf{X}^{s}$ as a vector of past earnings leading up to $D_{s}$, for $s=1,2$.
 Specifically, the conditioning set $\mathbf{X}^{1}$ in Assumption \ref{assu:S2_potential_outcome} consists of earnings up to $K$ periods before layoff: $\mathbf{X}^{1}=(Y_{-K},Y_{-(K-1)},\ldots,Y_{0})$.
-While we also include in our matching specification other demographic and labor market indicators, such as gender, race, age, industry, layoff timing, we can think of inequality in Assumption \ref{assu:S2_potential_outcome} as holding within each cell defined by these variables, so that the inequality also holds when these variables are incorporated into $\mathbf{X}^{1}$.
+While we also include in our matching specification other demographic and labor market indicators, such as gender, race, age, industry, layoff timing, we can think of the inequality in Assumption \ref{assu:S2_potential_outcome} as holding within each cell defined by these variables, so that the inequality also holds when these variables are incorporated into $\mathbf{X}^{1}$.